brycewray/hugo-site/content/posts/2022/06/hugo-hits-hundy.md

 - [Why buy from us?](#)
 - [What our customers say](#)

-**Note**: I purposely altered the example from the release notes, which showed a shortcode that was in Markdown---although, as pointed out earlier, that wasn't possible before v.0.100.0 in the first place.
+**Note**: I purposely altered the example from the release notes, which showed a shortcode that was in Markdown --- although, as pointed out earlier, that wasn't possible before v.0.100.0 in the first place.
 Um, oops?
 {.yellowBox}

 ## More goodies